Artifacts of Numerical Integration in Learning Dynamical Systems: Numerical experiments

-This example verifies Theorem~\ref{thm:euler_stab} and Corollary~\ref{thm:fe_cons}, and Corollary~\ref{thm:be_cons}.
-In particular, the stability of the Backward Euler on the right complex plane can lead to identifying a diffusion coefficient with the wrong sign!\\ From Table~\ref {tab:combined_convection_diffusion}, we also see that $\hat {a} $ is strictly smaller than $a$ for the Forward Euler method.
-In contrast, the values of $\hat a$ estimated from the Backward Euler method are larger than $a$.
-These results can be explained by our analysis in Section~\ref{sec:one-step}.
+This experiment supports Theorem~\ref{thm:euler_stab} and Corollary~\ref{cor:unified_cons}.
+In particular, the Implicit Euler scheme, which is stable in the right half-plane, can produce a diffusion coefficient with the incorrect sign.
+Moreover, Table~\ref{tab:combined_convection_diffusion} shows that $\hat{a}<a$ for the Explicit Euler method, while $\hat{a}>a$ for the Implicit Euler method, consistent with the analysis in Section~\ref{sec:one-step}.

-Note that the imaginary part of the solution to \eqref{eq:convection-diffusion-eqn} is directly associated with the propagation speed $a$ in the governing equation.
-To emphasize the distortion in the imaginary component between the learned and true dynamics, we plot the solution and analyze its propagation behavior.
-Specifically, we simulate the solution with the initial condition $u_0 = \cos(2\pi x)$, using the coefficients learned with $k = 10$ and $h = 10^{-3}$, as reported in Table~\ref{tab:combined_convection_diffusion}.
-Figure~\ref{fig:convection_phase} supports the conclusion in Table~\ref{tab:im-lambdah-one-step-trimmed}, showing that the Forward Euler method learns a dynamic with a slower propagation speed, whereas the Backward Euler method, by contrast, learns a dynamic with an advanced propagation speed.
+The imaginary part of $\hat\lambda$ is directly associated with the propagation speed $a$ in the equation.
+Figure~\ref{fig:convection_phase} provides a visualization of the discrepancy in the propagation speed between the learned and true dynamics.
+The plots are the solutions of the equation, defined by the coefficients learned with $k = 10$ and $h = 10^{-3}$, computed by different time integrators, starting from the initial condition $u_0 = \cos(2\pi x)$.
+Figure~\ref{fig:convection_phase} supports the conclusion in Table~\ref{tab:im-lambdah-one-step-trimmed}, showing that the Explicit Euler method learns a dynamic with a slower propagation speed, whereas the Implicit Euler method, by contrast, learns a dynamic with an advanced propagation speed.